 Carrotwood Tree Information

 What is a carrotwood tree?
-Growing only 30 to 40 feet tall with a spread of twenty to thirty feet, carrotwoods are decorative little trees with a lot of potential in the home landscape.
-Many small trees are a disaster around patios and decks because they drop litter in the form of leaves, flowers and fruit, but carrotwoods are neat trees that don’t require constant cleanup.
+Growing only 30 to 40 feet (10-12 m.) tall with a spread of 20 to 30 feet (6-10 m.), carrotwoods are decorative little trees with a lot of potential in the home landscape.
+Many small trees are a disaster around patios and decks because they drop litter in the form of leaves, flowers, and fruit, but carrotwoods are neat trees that don’t require constant cleanup.
 Their leathery, evergreen leaves create year-round interest.

 That being said, in warm, moist climates such as those found in Hawaii and Florida, carrotwood trees can become an ecological disaster.
 They readily escape cultivation and take root in unwanted places.
 They don’t have the natural controls that are present in their native Australia and New Guinea regions, so they spread to crowd out native species.
 Before planting a carrotwood tree, consult your local Cooperative Extension agent about the tree’s invasive potential in your area.